orellabac/onprem-install/bin/README.md

 mdb-backup-util              mdb-help
 %
 ```
-Generally speaking, scripts should be executable and, if they use an
+Generally speaking, scripts should be executable and, if they use an interpreter
-interpreter, should include the following first line which will _locate_
+such as bash, python or node, should include the following first line which
-it in the environment in lieu of assuming a fixed location.
+will _locate_ it in the environment in lieu of assuming a fixed location.
 ```
-!#/usr/bin/env <interpreter>
+#!/usr/bin/env <interpreter>
 ```

 ## Help and Usage